 (Yiannis Gabriel, Ph.D., author of Storytelling in Organizations and Professor of Organizational Theory, University of Bath)

 The guy in the green shirt is me, Howard Schwartz.
 I’m standing in front of an apartment building in Bonifacio, Corsica where we rented a flat.
 They say that Napoleon stayed in this place while he planned an invasion of Sardinia, which you can see from the balcony.
 The invasion was never mounted, but I like to think that M. Bonaparte availed himself of the marvelous almond croissants that you can get in the bakery down the block.
 Of course, maybe he didn’t.

-Before I retired, my colleagues at Oakland University gave me the title Emeritus Professor.
-I think that means that I am now a professor forever.
-I like that, but then I never did intend to stop, at least with the writing part.
-Publish till perish, or something like that.
+Anyway, before I retired, my colleagues at Oakland University gave me the title Emeritus Professor.
+I think that means that I get to say I am a professor forever.
+I like that.
+I also like that I get to keep my email address forever: (Schwartz@Oakland.edu).

 A few autobiographical details: I was born in New York City, where I attended the Bronx High School of Science.
 Getting out of New York as soon as I was able, I went to Antioch College, then to graduate school in philosophy at the University of Pittsburgh and then UCSD.
-Finally, I got my PhD in organizational behavior at Cornell.
+In all this, I was a rotten student.
+Finally, I went to Cornell, where I grew up and got my PhD in organizational behavior.
 I started teaching at Oakland University in 1977, and remained there until 2015, when I retired.
-I now live, again, in New York; two miles, in fact, from where I grew up.
-Fortunately, the route between the two was lengthy and interesting.
+I now live, again, in New York.
+Fortunately, the road between the two New Yorks was long and interesting.

-I live now with my wife Ann, our dog Spencer, and our cat Stella D’oro.
+I live now with my wife Ann and our cat Stella D’Oro.
 My kids, by another marriage, are Robin, who lives in Cincinnati, and Cassie, who lives in London and is married to Camilo.
 My sister Susan has a daughter Rebecca, who is married to Adam.
 And that’s it.